issp-center-dev/TeNeS/manual/develop/en/html/_sources/file_specification/parameter_section.txt

    ``convergence_epsilon``,      "CTM convergence criteria",                                                                                  Real,    1e-6
    ``iteration_max``,            "Maximum iteration number of convergence for CTM",                                                           Integer, 100
    ``projector_corner``,         "Whether to use only the 1/4 corner tensor in the CTM projector calculation",                                Boolean, true
-   ``use_rsvd``,                 "Whether to replace SVD with Random SVD",                                                                    Boolean, false
+   ``use_rsvd``,                 "Whether to replace SVD with random SVD",                                                                    Boolean, false
-   ``rsvd_oversampling_factor``, "Ratio of the number of the oversampled elements to that of the obtained elements in the Random SVD method", Real,    2.0
+   ``rsvd_oversampling_factor``, "Ratio of the number of the oversampled elements to that of the obtained elements in random SVD method", Real,    2.0

+For Tensor renomalization group approach using random SVD, please see the following reference, S. Morita, R. Igarashi, H.-H. Zhao, and N. Kawashima, `Phys.
+Rev. E 97, 033310 (2018) <https://journals.aps.org/pre/abstract/10.1103/PhysRevE.97.033310>`_ .

 ``parameter.random``